 Dean agreed.
 It made sense, what she was saying.
 “Doesn’t like it at all.”

 “It’s worse than that though.
 I think you, well, both of us really, but especially you, Dean, you’re…out of balance.
-The part that I gave to you, what you called the dude stuff, is the judge, jury, and executioner.
+The part that I gave to you is the judge, jury, and executioner.
 The vengeance.
 The, “an eye for an eye”.
 I gave it all to you because I didn’t want the responsibility for it any more.
 I gave it all to you because it makes me sad and I’m tired of being sad.
 And I kept the other half, the nurturing, the forgiving part, the soft and fluffy, for myself because I’m greedy and I didn’t want to give any of that up.
 So who you are now is not being tempered by anything other than just a very cold and inflexible sense of rationality, and your, I mean, Dean Winchester’s, humanity.
 Whatever’s left of it.”

 “I’m still Dean Winchester.”

 “I hope so.
 I loved Dean Winchester.
 But I don’t know who you are.”